 The 1mstat utility prints information that it receives from the license server; therefore, it does not report on unserved licenses such as uncounted licenses.
-To report on an uncounted license, the license must be added to a served license file and the application must be directed to use the license server for that license file (via @host, port@host, or USE SERVER).
+To report on an uncounted license, the license must be added to a served license file and the application must be directed to use the license server for that license file (via @ host, port@ host, or USE\SERVER).
 Queued users and licenses shared due to duplicate grouping are also not returned by 1mstat.

-Table 12-12 • Imstat Argument Usage
+Table 12-13 • Imstat Argument Usage

 Argument Description -a Displays all information.
 This option is a potentially expensive command.
-With many active users, this command option generates a lot of network activity. -c license_file_list Uses the specified license files. -f [feature] Displays users of feature.
-If feature is not specified, usage information for all features is displayed. -i [feature] Displays information from the feature definition line for the specified feature, or all features if feature is not specified. -s [server] Displays status of all license files listed in \$VENDOR_LICENSE_FILE or \$LM_LICENSE_FILE on server, or on all servers if server is not specified. -S [vendor] Lists all users of vendor's features. -t timeout_value Sets connection timeout to timeout_value.
-This limits the amount of time lmstat spends attempting to connect to server.
+With many active users, this command option generates a lot of network activity. -asec Displays information in HH:MM:SS format. -c license_file_list Uses the specified license files. -f [feature] Displays users of feature .
+If feature is not specified, usage information for all features is displayed. -i [feature] Displays information from the feature definition line for the specified feature , or all features if feature is not specified. -s [server] Displays status of all license files listed in \$VENDOR_LICENSE_FILE or \$LM_LICENSE_FILE on server; or on all servers if server is not specified.
+Note • Server name or host name is case sensitive, use the same name as provided in your license file. -S [vendor] Lists all users of vendor's features.